 This makes four good-size servings and could probably be made and frozen for a desperation dinner down the road.
 I'm not sure: how do dishes made with coconut milk freeze?
 Having been on a low-carb kick the past couple of months, making a dish with potatoes was a real treat, and I didn't feel guilty as each serving had probably less than one red potato in it.
 A glass of New Zealand Marlborough district saugignon blanc paired well with the dish.
 The stew had lime and citrus flavor, and the wine had distinct grapefruit overtones.
 A better match, I feel, would have been a dry riesling.

 The heat and spiciness in the recipe come from the three tablespoons of red curry paste.
 Once again, Palm Springs proves itself to be a culinary backwater town; I had to go to three supermarkets to find curry paste.
-The recipe called for three, but next time I think I'll tone it down by starting with only two and go from there.
-In this case the advice we've all heard rings true: you can always add more, but once in there, you can't take it out.
-One other thing: I used fish sauce, which I had in the cupboard, because it gives the dish that authentic Thai flavor.

 Here's a copy of the recipe from The Global Gourment.